amyasnikov/validity/docs/entities/tests.md

 #### Name
 The name of the test.
 Must be unique.

+#### Enabled
+If the test is disabled, it will be ignored during tests execution.

 #### Severity
 One of the `LOW`, `MIDDLE` or `HIGH`.
 This param influences the future analysis of the [Test Results](results_and_reports.md#test-results) and the appearance of [Reports](results_and_reports.md#reports) (test results inside the report will be grouped by test severity).